ibm-cloud-docs/CDN/faqs.md

 {: #is-cdn-pci-dss-compliant}
 {: faq}

 Yes, IBM CDN is PCI DSS 3.2.1 compliant through our partner Akamai's certification.
-For more information, see the Akamai [Attestation of Compliance](https://www.akamai.com/uk/en/multimedia/documents/infosec/pci-dss-3.2-attestation-of-compliance.pdf){:external}.
+For more information, see the Akamai [Attestation of Compliance](https://www.akamai.com/uk/en/multimedia/documents/infosec/pci-dss-3.2-attestation-of-compliance.pdf){: external}.

 ## How to get the client IP address?
 {: get-client-ip}